clojurewerkz/quartzite.docs/articles/community.md

 ## Contributing

-Project Name uses [Leiningen 2](https://github.com/technomancy/leiningen/blob/master/doc/TUTORIAL.md).
+Quartzite uses [Leiningen 2](https://github.com/technomancy/leiningen/blob/master/doc/TUTORIAL.md).
 Make sure you have it installed and then run tests against supported Clojure versions using

     lein2 all test